 In other words, choosing sunscreen with SPF's between 30-60 (as long as you use them properly) should optimize your protection from both UVA and UVB rays, offer great sunburn protection, and limit your exposure to additional harmful chemicals that are required to make higher SPF rated sunscreens.

-2. Use mineral sunscreens
+2. Use mineral sunscreens, not chemical sunscreens

 The individual chemical sunscreen filters actually don't work that well when it comes to protecting skin from the sun.
-Because of this, they are often combined to help increase their effectiveness, so many of these sunscreens contain a combination of two to six of these chemical filters which come in the form of oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate (reference).
+Because of this, they are often combined to help increase their effectiveness, so many of these sunscreens contain a combination of two to six of these chemical filters which come in the form of oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate.

 3. Avoid fragrances